chowfan3/Comparative-Analysis-of-Drug-Resistance-in-Glioblastoma/README.md

+# Olaparib Resistance Analysis
+A project by Sean Fan 08/06/25

 Abstract:

 Acquired resistance to chemotherapy is a major clinical challenge in treating glioblastoma.
 This project aimed to identify genes associated with resistance to the drug Olaparib by analyzing the public gene expression dataset GSE295766.
 A bioinformatics procedure was developed in Python to perform a differential expression analysis between drug-sensitive and drug-resistant cell lines.
 The analysis identified 263 significantly upregulated and 403 significantly downregulated genes (Log2 Fold Change > |1| and p-value < 0.05).
 The response was notably asymmetric, with upregulated genes showing greater magnitudes of change and higher statistical significance.
 Subsequent pathway enrichment analysis did not find any significant functional pathways, suggesting a complex, multi-faceted mechanism of resistance driven primarily by gene activation.